MicrosoftDocs/azure-dev-docs/articles/java/get-started/choose.md

 As you transition to Azure, the cloud environment offers a flexible paradigm where you can provision and deprovision resources according to your needs, eliminating the necessity to choose between one service over another.
 This flexibility ushers in the A+B approach, a strategy that diverges from the traditional A or B mindset by encouraging a broader, more inclusive way of thinking.
 Azure facilitates this shift by making it both easy and cost-effective to blend the advantages of multiple services, and adopt an A+B mindset.
 This approach underscores the principle of selecting services that best align with the specific needs of your application, essentially advocating for choosing the right tool for the job at hand.

 The transition to an A+B mindset enables organizations to broaden their decision-making processes and technical strategies, embracing new possibilities and opportunities that this mindset affords.
 This article delineates the principles of the A+B mindset, enabling you to judiciously select Azure services that resonate most effectively with your application's requirements.
-Whether it's Azure Spring Apps, Azure App Service, Azure Container Apps (ACA), Azure Kubernetes Service, or Virtual Machines, the A+B mindset grants you the latitude to assess and choose from an array of Azure Services for hosting your applications.
+Whether it's Azure Container Apps (ACA), Azure App Service, Azure Kubernetes Service, or Virtual Machines, the A+B mindset grants you the latitude to assess and choose from an array of Azure Services for hosting your applications.
 This philosophy is applicable universally, transcending language and framework boundaries.
 Although Java applications are the focus here, the A+B mindset is equally relevant and beneficial for applications developed in any programming language.

 By embracing the A+B mindset, you aren't confined to a single, predetermined service.
 Instead, you're empowered to combine services in a way that best suits the unique demands of your application.
 This approach not only enhances flexibility and scalability, but also optimizes cost and operational efficiency.
 This approach ensures that your technical strategy is as dynamic and adaptable as the cloud environment you're operating in.